-Whether your toxic behavior is a common occurrence, or just a once in a blue moon phenomena, it’s critical for your long-term happiness and success that you are able to recognize when you’re behaving negatively, and consciously shift your mindset when necessary.
+Your behavior is a little thing that makes a big difference.
+Whether your toxic behaviors is a common occurrence, or just a once in a blue moon phenomena, it’s critical for your long-term happiness and success that you are able to recognize when you’re behaving negatively, and consciously shift your mindset when necessary.

 The twelve most common toxic behaviors we see are:

-1. Being envious of everyone else. –
+1. Being envious of everyone else –

 Don’t let envy (or jealously) get the best of you.
 Envy is the art of counting someone else’s blessings instead of your own.
 There is nothing attractive or admirable about this behavior.
 So stop comparing your journey with everyone else’s.
 Your journey is YOUR journey, NOT a competition.
 You are in competition with one person and one person only – yourself.
 You are competing to be the best you can be.
 If you want to measure your progress, compare yourself to who you were yesterday.

-2. Taking everything too personally. –
+2. Taking everything too personally –

-Whether people think you’re amazing, or believe you’re the worst, again, is more about them.
+Whether people think you’re amazing or believe you’re the worst, again, is more about them.
 I’m not suggesting we should be narcissists and ignore all feedback.
 I am saying that so much hurt, disappointment and sadness in our lives comes from our taking things personally.
-In most cases it’s far more productive and healthy to let go of other people’s good or bad opinion of you, and to operate with your own intuition and wisdom as your guide.
+In most cases, it’s far more productive and healthy to let go of other people’s good or bad opinion of you, and to operate with your own intuition and wisdom as your guide.

-Acting like you’re always a victim. –
+3. Acting like you’re always a victim –

 Working as a life coach with people who have suffered major trauma in their lives but found the courage to turn it all around, I know we all have access to far more power, authority, and influence over our lives than we initially believe.
 When you stop complaining, and refuse to see yourself as a helpless victim, you’ll find that you are more powerful than you realized, but only if you choose to accept this reality.

-Hoarding pain and loss. –
+4. Hoarding pain and loss. –